h3adex/guardgress/README.md

   configuration information instead of relying solely on annotations.
   Presently, certain annotations, particularly those containing commas, aren't parsed accurately for user-agent configurations.

-## Ideas
-Don't hesitate to open an issue or pull request with your suggestions or ideas
-- [ ] Proxy Connection Identification: Implement a method described in [this paper](https://dl.acm.org/doi/abs/10.1007/978-3-031-21280-2_18)
-to identify connections through proxies.

 ## License
 This project operates under the MIT License.
 Refer to the [LICENSE](LICENSE) file for details.